chef/chef-web-docs/content/unified_mode.md

 ### Elimination of Lazy Blocks

 Several aspects of the Chef Infra Language still work but are no longer necessary in unified mode.
-Unified mode eliminates the need for lazy blocks and the need to lazy Ruby code through a ruby block.
+Unified mode eliminates the need for lazy blocks and the need to lazy Ruby code through a Ruby block.

 ### Rescue Blocks And Other Ruby Constructs Work Correctly